PatrickMaiyer/Portapack_Wiki/Options.md

 2. Second item is turning on or off the Antenna Bias Tee.
 ## User Interface
 The UI interface  setting for the following can be Enabled (tick) or Disabled (x) or selected value for the backlight timeout:
-* Hide the speaker
-* Backlight off after 5 seconds( default) or can be set to 5,15,30 seconds or 1,3,5,10 minutes , the value is held in persistent memory.
+* Backlight off after 5 seconds( default) or can be set to 5,15,30 seconds or 1,3,5,10 minutes.
-* Show the Splash screen
+* Show the Splash screen at power-up.
 * Show the clock - This allows the date and time to be updated by moving the cursor to the select item and use the rotary knob to adjust the value.
+* Back button in menu - Enables a "Back" button on all menu screens.
+* Show/Hide Status Icons - Select which status bar icons are visible or hidden.
 ## Date/Time
 Set the date and time.
 ## Calibration